laurap-dev/gradebook-docs/faq.md

 ### What happens to data when I uninstall?

-- Gradebooks remain in Google Drive
+- GradeBooks remain in Google Drive
 - Data is not deleted
 - Formulas may stop working
 - Can reinstall to regain functionality